 • Gaps in software capability for transferring data to different analysis tools

 • Computational facilities for large scale simulations

-To meet these challenges in ‘Big Data‘ and large multiscale simulations co-ordinated efforts across disciplines is a requirement.
+In order to meet these challenges in ‘Big Data‘ and large multiscale simulations, coordinated efforts across disciplines is a requirement.
 The application of artificial intelligence (AI) methods will also be instrumental in extracting insights into the interactions between the various length scales using both experiment and simulation.